Date of Publication: 30 May 2017

 An undying love and admiration for writing and reading grew within me and before I knew it, I was sifting through works of Thomas Hardy, Jules Verne and Bram Stoker both greedily and dutifully by the time I had reached 12th grade.

-While crafting a story and creating interesting characters is a laudatory act, what really proves as a bump in the road is identifying and scrutinizing plot holes.
+While crafting a story and creating interesting characters is a laudatory act, what really proves as a bump in the road is identifying and scrutinising plot holes.
 If unidentified, they can prove detrimental to a story that could have otherwise been immaculate.
 Imagine if J.K Rowling had forgotten about one of the seven Horcruxes?
 No one would be impressed by that and the readers would have given her a stink eye for it.

-When our exceptionally brilliant tutor, gave us our main assignment for the course, she told us to fabricate ANYTHING that could be of 5,000 words or less.
-However, she would always quickly and reassuringly add, “Quality matters more than quantity.”
+When our exceptionally brilliant tutor gave us our main assignment for the course, she told us to fabricate ANYTHING that could be of 5,000 words or less.
+However, she would always quickly and reassuringly add, “quality matters more than quantity.”

-So, I diligently started writing a story about a mentally ill Cinderella (Yes, I know.
+Excited and raring to go, I diligently started writing a story about a mentally ill Cinderella (Yes, I know.
 A tad bit too creative).
 But when I was amid my story, I launched a new, crooked character and forced him to conflict with Cinderella.
 Unfortunately, I had forgotten to introduce him and mention how and where they had met and under what circumstances…

-There’s a grave difference between literary criticism and needless flak.
-I learned this the hard way.
-In my class, I was accompanied by four more students who were equally impassioned by writing.
-So, when we enthusiastically exchanged stories and skimmed over which new world the other person had created, our tutor asked us to review our friend’s work and voice what we had liked and what we did not.
+During my creative writing summer course, we had tutorials alongside small seminar classes, where I was accompanied by four more students who were equally impassioned by writing.
+In these seminars, we would enthusiastically exchange stories, and skim over the new world the other person had created.
+Following this, our tutor would then ask us to review our friend’s work and voice what we had liked and what we did not.

 Despite being slightly mousy and a reticent person, I took to the task.
 Praising my friends out loud felt emboldening and invigorating.
 However, this bliss was short-lived because I, of course, was also required to state bluntly and resolutely what changes I would have liked in their story or poem.

-At first, my criticism only stretched to “Hmm, maybe this could be expanded a little more” or “The character could come to the surface more by showing one or two of their traits more clearly”.
+At first, my criticism only stretched to “hmm, maybe this could be expanded a little more” or “the character could come to the surface more by showing one or two of their traits more clearly”.
 While these comments were adequate, they were not enough.
 I realized I was running out of subjective rectifications and when that happened, I would resort to saying only positive things.

 As a writer, I can gladly acquiesce to the fact that when I read a text and spot a difficult word that I had never come across before, I transform into a kid waking up to an early Christmas.
 It’s tantamount to literary treasure because now, I can absorb this word as part of my own vocabulary and grow as a wordsmith.

 But when it came to my creative writing summer school, I really grasped the importance of looking to use synonyms within my writing.
 In my “Cinderella” story, I constantly tried to use big and archaic words to express things.
 Incidentally, when I tried to describe water as “stagnant”, I was told quite calmly by my tutor that if I had used the word “tranquil”, it would have been more powerful, more apt and vivid.

 LESSON: The elementary purpose of a word is to communicate; therefore, it is vital to choose the right word for the right moment to maximize its effect.
 Use your drafting process as the time to stress the importance of synonyms – constantly looking for ways to enhance the visceral imagery for your readers.

 Ready to start your writing journey?
-Apply Now to join us in 2019!